Solar in Fort Worth, TX: 2026 Cost, Savings & Payback

 Solar Energy in Fort Worth, Texas

 Fort Worth, Texas receives an average of 5.5 peak sun hours per day, placing it among the best cities in the country for solar energy production.
-With electricity rates averaging 14.3¢ per kWh from Oncor Electric Delivery, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.3¢ per kWh from Oncor Electric Delivery, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Fort Worth has a solar penetration rate of 4.6% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 85 (national average: 100) reflects a lower cost of living, keeping installation costs competitive.